bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 a new base image, add ``--set-new-base-screenshot`` to your the standard ``pytest`` command to run the test.
 This will generate an image with the name ``base__<name_of_your_test>.png`` in the appropriate directory.
-Use ``git`` to check this image into the repository, and then all future screen shot tests will be compared against this base image.
+Use ``git`` to check this image into the repository, and then all future screenshot tests will be compared against this base image.

 Continuous Integration